- The muzzle straps are designed to break away for safety purposes. We also recommend using a breakaway halter with your muzzle for additional safety.

 3. Adjust the straps so that there is about 1 inch of space between the bottom of the muzzle and your horse's mouth, or about a half an inch for a mini pony.
 Fitted correctly, the muzzle should move freely around a horse's mouth.
 If it is fitted too tightly, it can lead to rubbing problems.

 4. Adjust the straps so that the bottom of the GreenGuard muzzle is parallel to the ground when your horse is grazing.
-For further fitting tips, we have a handy tutorial video.
+For further fitting tips, we have a handy tutorial video to lead you through the fitting process, and one on getting the best possible angle.

 Additional Tips for Fitting a GreenGuard Grazing Muzzle